ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/scripting/debugdrawing.markdown

 |  BoxHeads checkBox | A Boolean that when set to true changes the heads to boxes
 |  DualHeads checkBox | A Boolean that when set to true places Heads on both ends of the line

-The following ZilchScript shows how a debug object's member variables may be defined with properties as well as updated according to game logic:
+The following NadaScript shows how a debug object's member variables may be defined with properties as well as updated according to game logic:

 ```
-class RotateLine : ZilchComponent
+class RotateLine : NadaComponent
 {
   [Dependency] var Transform : Transform;